 While I was chatting with a premed recently about his path to medical school, he was having trouble focusing on building the a list of med schools he should apply to.
-Seeming distracted, he brought up something else: “How much is medical school going to cost me, and how much will I get paid after I become a doctor?
+Instead, he brought up something else: “How much is medical school going to cost me, and how much will I get paid after I become a doctor?
 What about debt?”

-He wasn’t very interested in what I wanted to talk about – the next step he needed to take to get into medical school – because he was preoccupied with the money he would have to spend just to get through the process.
+He wasn’t very interested in what I wanted to talk about because he was preoccupied with the money he would have to spend just to get through the process.
 I don't blame him!
 Paying for medical school is a big commitment.

 I spoke with him about the costs and benefits of medical school, and we talked about how the benefits and drawbacks made him feel about the whole process.
 Below is a recap of the things we discussed, and some insight into how you should think about paying for medical school.

 Most premeds focus on the monetary costs and benefits of medical school: medical school tuition, debt from loans, and the salary that you are likely to receive as a doctor.